AdobeDocs/release-notes.en/current.md

 ### Adobe Campaign [!UICONTROL Control Panel]

+We’ve added new capabilities for Admin users to whitelist IP addresses to connect to Campaign Classic instances.
+Additionally, Admin users can now view the list of instances and eligibility for build upgrades.
+For more information, refer to the [dedicated documentation](https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html).

 We’ve added new capabilities for Admin users to receive notifications before SSL certificates for their domains expire.
 For more information, refer to the [detailed documentation](https://helpx.adobe.com/campaign/kb/control-panel-subdomains-certificates.html).

 Additionally, Admin users can now delete SSH keys that were added to access SFTP servers.